 In addition to ageing, there are two further important factors: storing your boots properly and using your boots regularly.

 Hydrolysis can also be caused by not storing boots properly.
 If you don’t store your hiking boots properly, then you could be making it easier for moisture to get into the midsole.
 Heat can also accelerate the rate at which PU decomposes.
 This is why you should store your hiking boots in a dry, well-aired place.
 Make sure that it is not too warm (i.e. not near a hot fire).
-And after using them, make sure that you dry them carefully before you store them in the cellar or shoe cupboard. (–> Find out more: How to clean and dry hiking boots properly)
+And after using them, make sure that you dry them carefully before you store them in the cellar or shoe cupboard. (–> How to clean and dry hiking boots properly)

 Tip: Using your hiking boots regularly helps to prevent material ageing.